iamzowe/document/wordpress-plugin-reference/wordpress-plugin.md

-# CPay Crypto Payment Gateway For WordPress
+# Integration Tutorial for WordPress

-`CPay Crypto Payment Gateway` is a plugin of WordPress written in PHP.
+Welcome to the integration tutorial.
+In this section, we will show details how best to integrate with our APIs.

+> This tutorial applies to both `CPay Credit Card Payment Gateway` and `CPay Crypto Payment Gateway`

 # Quickstart

 ## Prerequisites
 - WordPress (version 6.1.1+)
 - WooCommerce Plugin
-- MerchantID and SecurityKey (from CPay)
+- Host, MerchantID and SecurityKey (from CPay)

 ## Install